Upload File Attachments

 When the end-user reaches a node with a file upload, they will see something like this:

-Clicking Upload Document File allows them to choose a file on their computer.
-Once a file is chosen, the button changes:
+Clicking into the field allows the user to choose a file on their computer.
+Once a file is chosen, the file name and size are displayed.

 How to Set up File Uploads